-I was quite excited about tasting this Champagne,..which I first heard about from my “Insider” wine connections at the French Trade Commission,..and I was well aware of ALDIS’ reputation for making a big impact on the UK market,.. where they are reputed to have 10 % of the Champagne market,..simply by offering “low margin, virtually cost price champagne”.This has caused a lot of consternation in the Wine Trade in Europe,..where the big Champagne Houses maintain high margins and practically 30 % of the price of a bottle of branded champagne goes on their spectacular, lavish and expensive marketing and brand building!
+It was a couple of years ago that I first heard about this wine from my “Insider wine connections” at the French Trade Commission),..and I was well aware of ALDI’S reputation for making a big impact on the UK market,… where they are reputed to have 10 % of the Champagne market,..simply by offering “low margin, virtually cost price champagne”.This has caused a lot of consternation in the Wine Trade in Europe,..where the big Champagne Houses maintain high margins and practically 30 % of the price of a bottle of branded champagne goes on their spectacular, lavish and expensive marketing and brand building!

-I elected to treat this champagne as wine,.. and used a RIEDEL TASTING GLASS rather then a narrow flute,…which in my opinion is not the best way to show champagne as it restricts OR LIMITS THE EXPOSURE to the wine and reduces the olfactory experience.
+I elected to treat this champagne as wine,.. and used a RIEDEL TASTING GLASS rather than a narrow flute,…which in my opinion is not the best way to show off champagne as it restricts OR LIMITS THE EXPOSURE to the wine and reduces the olfactory experience.
 It also stops you swirling the wine,.. and a flute projects the wine onto the palate at a different angle,….all very limiting.

-Little wonder that Moet & Chandon Ice Imperial style in the white bottle,, created the “Intense, fruity and fresh style”,…which was “the first and only refreshing champagne specially created to be enjoyed over ice.” ,..designed to offer a champagne experience “combining free, fresh and fun sensations while remaining true to the Moët & Chandon style!”
+Little wonder that Moet & Chandon Ice Imperial style in the white bottle,.., created the “Intense, fruity and fresh style”,…which was “the first and only refreshing champagne especially created to be enjoyed over ice.” ,..designed to offer a champagne experience “combining free, fresh and fun sensations while remaining true to the Moët & Chandon style!”

-,….Over the Festive season and on New Year Eve,..we are not drinking serious stuff like KRUG or Bollinger Grande Annee,…and the champagne is more of a a social lubricant than a serious wine requiring analysis of the flavour profile!
+,….Over the Festive season and on New Year Eve,..for many people,..they are not drinking serious stuff like KRUG or Bollinger Grande Annee,…and the champagne is more of a “social lubricant rather than a serious wine requiring analysis of the flavor profile!

-My first impressions of this wine was that its is quite a Classy champagne with the requisite style and finesse.
-It is a blend of 60% Pinot Noir, 20% Chardonnay and 20% Pinot Meunier and is a champagne of sufficient charm and elegance ..
+My first impression of this wine was that it is quite a Classy champagne with the requisite style and finesse.
+It is a blend of 60% Pinot Noir, 20% Chardonnay, and 20% Pinot Meunier and definitely is replete with a certain charm and elegance.